-Local NuGet package feeds are simply folders on your local network in which you place packages (or even just a folder on your own machine).
-Local feeds can be either a simple folder of packages, or a hierarchical folder structure that include version numbers.
+Local NuGet package feeds are simply folders on your local network (or even just your own computer) in which you place packages.
+Local feeds can be a simple folder of packages, or a hierarchical folder structure that include version numbers.
 With NuGet 3.3 and above, using the hierarchical structure gives much better performance.

 Initializing and maintaining hierarchical folders

-With NuGet 3.3 and above, you'll realize much better performance by structuring the feed using a hierarchical versioned folder tree:
+With NuGet 3.3+, you realize much better performance by structuring the feed using a hierarchical versioned folder tree:

 \\myserver\packages └─<packageID> └─<version> ├─<packageID>.<version>.nupkg └─<other files>

-NuGet will create this structure automatically when you use the
+NuGet creates this structure automatically when you use the

 nuget add command to copy packages to the feed: